Idamalayar Dam— Things to know before you go

 - There is Hub for elephants that you can explore

-- Thattekkadu Bird Sanctuary which is an ideal place for watching lots of foreign as well as native birds
+- Thattekkadu Bird Sanctuary is an ideal place for watching lots of foreign as well as native birds

-- Driving through the forest is a thrilling experience with senses wide open to have view of elephants now and then.
+- Driving through the forest is a thrilling experience with senses wide open to have a view of elephants now and then.

 Nearby places of interest

-- Iringole Temple– this temple is situated in Perumbavoor within the heart of dense forest.
+- Iringole Temple– this temple is situated in Perumbavoor within the heart of a dense forest.
 The temple is dedicated to Goddess Bhagavathi.

 - Bishops House– this is called the eparchy of Kothamangalam and is an East Syrian Catholic House that is situated in central Kerala.

 - Paniyeli Poru– it is a weekend gateway that is a perfect place to escape from the extreme heat.
 The region is plastic free due to which you will feel fresh and can relate to nature.
-The place remains closed during monsoon.
+The place remains closed during the monsoon.

 Best time to visit Idamalayar Dam

-It can be visited anytime of the year but try to avoid extreme summer and monsoon season as the humidity is the forest area remains high in that time.
+It can be visited any time of the year but try to avoid extreme summer and monsoon season as the humidity is the forest area remains high in that time.
 The best time is late monsoon and at winter season which starts from the month of October and ends till March.

 Where to stay

 You need to take permission from KSEB to enter the dam area.
 The way from Kothamangalam to Idamalayar is something that cannot be described as you pass through the thick jungles.
-It is so nice that you will be captivated by the beauty of the surrounding and environment.
+It is so nice that you will be captivated by the beauty of the surroundings and environment.
 There is a place uphill known as Vaisali caves which is a major attraction.
 There is no restaurant nearby except a village restaurant that is run by a couple.